-- Close contacts are those who have prolonged contact (for 15 minutes or more) with a person who has a confirmed positive COVID-19 test, within one metre, without wearing a face mask from the two days before the person's symptoms appeared to when they were tested and started isolating.
-This is particularly applicable when such contact happens in enclosed spaces, such as hotel rooms or vehicles - Close contact cases will be confirmed by the Japanese health authorities based on information provided by you, your organisation and Tokyo 2020 - If you are identified as a close contact, immediately stop your activities and leave the competition venue or IBC to quarantine at your accommodation; your CLO will contact you regarding the next steps
+- Close contacts are those who have prolonged contact (for 15 minutes or more) with a person who has a confirmed positive COVID-19 test, within one metre, without wearing a face mask, from the two days before the person's symptoms appeared to when they were tested and started isolating.
+This is particularly applicable when such contact happens in enclosed spaces, such as hotel rooms or vehicles - Close contact cases will be confirmed by the Japanese health authorities based on information provided by you, your IF and Tokyo 2020 - If you are identified as a close contact of someone with a confirmed positive test, immediately stop your activities to quarantine at your accommodation; your CLO will contact you regarding the next steps

-A decision on applicable measures will be made on a case-by-case basis and will take into consideration the likelihood of you spreading the virus
+The decision on applicable measures will be made on a case-by-case basis, and will take into consideration the likelihood of you spreading the virus

-Further details on this process will be clarified in the next version of the Playbook
+Further details will be clarified in the next version of the Playbook

-- Limit your contact with other people as much as possible - Keep a distance of two metres from athletes and one metre from others

-See 'Operational principles', page 33

-- Observer seats will be subject to regulations following the standards of Japan and based on the upper limit on the number of spectators - You must not visit Games venues as a spectator with a ticket - Keep physical interactions with others to a minimum.
-Avoid unnecessary forms of contact such as hugs, high-fives and handshakes
+- Limit your contact with other people as much as possible - Keep a distance of two metres from athletes and one metre from others - There may be times when the distance between athletes and others is less than two metres, for example on the Field of Play (FOP) and in preparation areas.
+Tokyo 2020, IOC/IPC and the IFs will develop and implement the necessary countermeasures.
+See 'Sport Countermeasures' page 38 - Keep physical interactions with others to a minimum.
+Avoid unnecessary forms of contact such as hugs, high-fives and handshakes - Keep your list of regular contacts list up to date - Avoid enclosed spaces and crowds wherever possible

-- Keep your list of regular contacts up to date - Avoid enclosed spaces and crowds wherever possible - Avoid staying an unnecessarily long time in a space where physical distance cannot be maintained.
+- Avoid staying an unnecessarily long time in a space where physical distance cannot be maintained.
 Refrain from talking in constrained areas such as elevators - Eat meals keeping two metres away from others unless instructed otherwise, or eat by yourself, keeping contacts to a minimum

-(+) Where you can go, what you can do

-• For the first 14 days
+Where you can go, what you can do For the first 14 days

-- Follow only the activities you have outlined in your 14-day Activity Plan - You must only leave your accommodation to go to official Games venues (as per your accreditation privileges) and limited additional locations, as defined by the list of permitted destinations.
-Permitted destinations are those that are critical for the Games and will have COVID-19 countermeasures in place - Minimise contact within one metre of Games participants who have already been in Japan for more than 14 days, and residents of Japan - Wear a face mask at all times - You must not use public transport - You must not visit Games venues as a spectator with a ticket - You must not visit tourist areas, shops, restaurants or bars, gyms, etc.
+- Follow only the activities you have outlined in your Activity Plan - You must only leave your accommodation to go to Official Games Venues (as per your accreditation privileges) and limited additional locations, as defined by the list of permitted destinations.
+The permitted destinations are those that are critical for the Games and will have COVID-19 countermeasures in place - Minimise contact (within one metre) with Games participants who have already been in Japan for more than 14 days, and with Japanese residents - Wear a face mask at all times - You must not use public transport - You must not visit Games venues as a spectator with a ticket

-You are strongly encouraged to stay at accommodation provided by Tokyo 2020

-- If you are staying in self-arranged accommodation, you must adhere to Playbook rules at all times and provide information to Tokyo 2020 so they can work with respective local authorities to facilitate the implementation of COVID-19 countermeasures - If your planned accommodation is not able to confirm the implementation of all relevant COVID-19 countermeasures, you must contact Tokyo 2020 to be provided with suitable alternative options - Locations will be supervised on a regular basis to ensure the locations and guests follow expected standards
+- You must not visit tourist areas, shops, restaurants or bars, gyms, etc. - You are strongly encouraged to stay at accommodation provided by Tokyo 2020 - Rooms can be occupied by one person only - If you are staying in self-arranged accommodation, you must adhere to Playbook rules at all times and provide information to Tokyo 2020 so they can work with respective local authorities to facilitate the implementation of COVID-19 countermeasures - If your planned accommodation is not able to confirm the implementation of all relevant COVID-19 countermeasures, you must contact Tokyo 2020 to be provided with suitable alternative options - Locations will be supervised on a regular basis to ensure the locations and guests follow expected standards